-The practicum component of the MPH in Health Promotion in the Dalla Lana School of Public Health (DLSPH) at the University of Toronto is a key part of students' learning process.
-It is where students can gain health promotion skills in real public health practice settings, with the support of a field supervisor.
+The practicum component of the MPH in Epidemiology in the Dalla Lana School of Public Health (DLSPH) at the University of Toronto is a key part of students' learning process.
+It is where students can gain Epidemiology skills in real public health practice settings, with the support of a field supervisor.
 Practica are designed to provide the students with an opportunity to:

-- □ Apply and synthesize the theories, knowledge, concepts, principles and methods learned in their courses, and; - Develop or hone professional and/or research skills appropriate to their areas of interest
+- Apply and synthesize the theories, knowledge, concepts, principles and methods learned in their courses, and; - Develop professional and/or research skills appropriate to their areas of interest